EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 The determiners are literally only counting things so we should be able to do some numeric optimizations

 Option 1: Do special purpose optimizations
-If the next determiner is > 1 with nothing after it, return the max group
+Walking back from the end: all constraint(1, inf, False) should be If the next determiner is > 1 with nothing after it, return the max group

 If we assume we are really just putting constraints on the number of rows then: